Jack Vettriano: Career

 In 1988, Vettriano submitted two canvases for the Royal Scottish Academy annual show.
 Both paintings sold on the first day and Vettriano was approached by several galleries.
 Further exhibitions followed in Edinburgh, London, Hong Kong and Johannesburg.
 In November 1999, Vettriano's work was shown for the first time in New York City, when 21 paintings were displayed at The International 20th Century Arts Fair at The Armory.
 More than 40 collectors from the UK flew out for the event and 20 paintings were sold on the opening night.

-In 1996 Sir Terence Conran commissioned Vettriano to create a series of paintings for his new Bluebird Gastrodome in London.
-The seven paintings, inspired by the life of Sir Malcolm Campbell, hung there for 10 years.
+In 1996 Terence Conran commissioned Vettriano to create a series of paintings for his new Bluebird Gastrodome in London.
+The seven paintings, inspired by the life of Malcolm Campbell, hung there for 10 years.
 Heartbreak Publishing, Vettriano's own publishing company, produced a boxed set featuring signed, limited-edition prints of all seven paintings to mark the 75th anniversary of Campbell's final World Land Speed Record.
-The Bluebird paintings were auctioned by Sotheby's at the Gleneagles Hotel in Perthshire on 30 August 2007 and made more than £1m in all: the most expensive was Bluebird at Bonneville, bought for £468,000.
+The Bluebird paintings were auctioned by Sotheby's at the Gleneagles Hotel in Perthshire on 30 August 2007 and made more than £1 million in all: the most expensive was Bluebird at Bonneville, bought for £468,000.

 Prices and values

 His easel paintings cost between £48,000 and £195,000 new.
-According to The Guardian he earns £500,000 a year in print royalties.
+According to The Guardian he earned £500,000 a year in print royalties.
 Vettriano's 1992 painting, The Singing Butler, has been the best-selling image in Britain.
-On 21 April 2004 the original canvas of The Singing Butler sold at auction for £744,500.
+On 21 April 2004, the original canvas of The Singing Butler sold at auction for £744,500.
 It had been rejected in 1992 by the Royal Academy summer exhibition.
-The composition for the painting, as discovered by Scottish designer Sandy Robb, had been sourced from the Illustrator’s Figure Reference Manual.
+The composition for the painting, as discovered by Scottish designer Sandy Robb, had been sourced from the Illustrator's Figure Reference Manual.

 In April 2010, seven out of ten paintings by Vettriano failed to sell at Sotheby's spring auction of Scottish pictures.
 Those that sold did so for half their previous prices.
 Art experts suggested that the monetary value of Vettriano's works needed reassessing.

 Studios and publishing

-Vettriano has studios in Scotland and London.
-He was represented by the Portland Gallery, London from 1993 to 2007, and counts Jack Nicholson, Sir Alex Ferguson, Sir Tim Rice and Robbie Coltrane amongst his collectors.
+Vettriano had studios in Scotland and London.
+He was represented by the Portland Gallery, London, from 1993 to 2007, and counted Jack Nicholson, Alex Ferguson, Tim Rice and Robbie Coltrane amongst his collectors.
 To date, five books have been published about Vettriano, the most recent of which, Studio Life, was published in March 2008.
-In February 2009, Vettriano launched Heartbreak Publishing and his own London gallery, also called Heartbreak, which exclusively represents him, but still promotes younger artists.
+In February 2009, Vettriano launched Heartbreak Publishing and his own London gallery, also called Heartbreak, which exclusively represents him, and also promotes younger artists.

 In March 2010, Days of Wine And Roses was opened by Scottish First Minister Alex Salmond at the Kirkcaldy Museum.
 The exhibition then transferred to Vettriano's gallery in London.